 The Innovations in Technology Award was established in 2009 to recognize an AALL member, SIS, chapter or library for their innovative use of technology in the development and creation of an application or resource for law librarians or legal professionals.
 The award carries a $500 cash prize.

-The award recipient shall be selected by a panel chaired by a member of the Awards Committee and include two members recommended by the Computing Services SIS.
+The award recipient shall be selected by a panel chaired by a member of the Innovations in Technology Award Jury.

 - If the Nominee is an individual, they must be a member in good standing of AALL.

 - Nominee's application of technology or resource must benefit library users and/or the legal information community

 - Nominee's innovative use of technology must be an example of how librarians/information professionals effectively and efficiently serve as the human connection between technology, the information, and the user experience.